Skip to main content

 DoD Components shall consider the following before acquiring new distributed learning content:

-• The selection and use of xAPI Profiles should be included as requirements within the acquisition of new instructional content and specifically as a part of the instructional design process. xAPI Profiles will be determined by the instructional domain, media types used, and other business rules within the DoD Component.
+• The selection and use of xAPI Profiles should be included as requirements within the acquisition of new instructional content and specifically as part of the instructional design process. xAPI Profiles will be determined by the instructional domain, media types used, and other business rules within the DoD Component.

 • DoD Components should mandate all newly acquired or newly contracted online courseware to adhere to the cmi5 specification.